-On October 2017, the 19th National Congress of the Communist Party of China was held, setting China's near-, mid-and long-term economic and social development targets and outlining an overall strategic arrangement of "two stages".
+In October 2017, the 19th National Congress of the Communist Party of China set China's near-, mid- and long-term economic and social development targets, outlining an overall strategic arrangement of "two stages".
 In the first stage, from 2020 to 2035, China will be already a "well-off society" but will continue to work toward what it calls "socialist modernization".
 In the second stage, from 2035 to the middle of the century, China intends to build itself into a "powerful, democratic, civilized, harmonious and beautiful socialist modernization power."
+At the 75th UN General Assembly in September 2020, President Xi Jinping announced China's "30/60 dual goal" of reaching a carbon peak and carbon neutrality.
+This further clarified the goal and direction of China's social and economic green and low-carbon transformation, and prompted various industries and local governments to formulate their own actions and roadmaps for achieving carbon peaking and carbon neutrality.

 At the same time, China's economic growth has entered a new stage.
-In 2018, China's per-capita GDP reached RMB 64,644 (USD 9,769) (National Bureau of Statistics, 2019), exceeding the average level of mid-income countries.
+In 2018, China's per-capita GDP reached RMB 72,447 (USD 10,450) (National Bureau of Statistics, 2021), exceeding the average level of mid-income countries.
 But while China's economy continues to expand, its average economic growth rate has decreased from double digits to an annual growth rate of 6.5% during the 13th Five-Year Plan period.
 Economists are also revising their forecasts of China's future economic growth rate (see box 1).
 Facing an economic downturn, the Chinese government is avoiding massive stimulus measures and issuing policies to boost domestic consumption.
 These efforts will directly affect consumption-related GHG emissions in the years to come, especially as the middle class grows.